3 years fixed | Exclusive limited time offer

 Equitable Bank Overview & Stock Information

-Branding themselves as ‘Canada’s Challenger Bank’, Equitable Bank is the eighth-largest Schedule I bank in the country, with over $45 billion in assets.
-Founded in 1970 as The Equitable Trust Company, Equitable Bank is now known as a direct bank, dealing primarily with a range of consumer, personal, and commercial solutions for their clients.
-Equitable Bank trades on the Toronto Stock Exchange under EQB and EQB.PR.C, and over the last year have seen a steady decline in share value, trading between roughly 80 dollars a share to just over 40 dollars a share at the time of writing.
+Branding itself as ‘Canada’s Challenger Bank,’ Equitable Bank is the eighth-largest Schedule I bank in the country, with over $45 billion in assets.
+Founded in 1970 as The Equitable Trust Company, Equitable Bank is now known as a direct bank, offering clients a range of consumer, personal, and commercial solutions.

 Equitable Bank Prime Rate

-Currently, Equitable Bank’s Prime Rate is 5.45%, as of September 8th this year.
-Most lender’s Prime Rate will be the same or very similar.
+As of Thursday, April 18, 2024, Equitable Bank’s prime rate is .
+Most lenders’ Prime Rates will be the same or very similar.
 The Prime Rate is a benchmark used by lenders to determine how much risk a certain customer represents.
 For example, often lenders will quote a rate that is Prime plus or minus a spread (e.g. +/- 1%).
 This will determine the rate on several lending products, particularly mortgages.

 Equitable Bank 5-Year Fixed and Variable Rate History